hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Failure to guarantee completion regardless of progress order constitutes a **deadlock**.

 For example, each iteration of a `foreach` waits until receiving a data element.
-An `after` statement waits until a completion triggers.
+An `await` statement waits until a completion triggers.
 A `send` statement requires that the channel has space to carry the data and may stall if the receiver is not ready to receive the data.
 A deadlock-free program will ensure that all PEs can make progress